IFAKA/idea-lista/INSTALLATION.md

 ### Verify Installation:

-1. You should see "Idealista Property Manager" in your extensions list
+1. You should see "Idea-lista" in your extensions list
 2. The extension should show as "Enabled"
 3. You should see the extension icon in your browser toolbar
 4. Navigate to any Idealista property page (e.g., https://www.idealista.com/inmueble/88214200/)